ericsonghi/EricSong_BlueStampPortfolio/index.md

 [[<iframe width="560" height="315" src="https://www.youtube.com/embed/NTk1sGW9OV4?si=5kR27X8DwJMixnDb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>](https://www.youtube.com/embed/NTk1sGW9OV4?si=5kR27X8DwJMixnDb)](https://www.youtube.com/embed/NTk1sGW9OV4?si=5kR27X8DwJMixnDb)

+My starter project is the Weevil Eyes, which is a light-detecting bug that glows depending on the surrounding light.
+If the environment is dark, then the lights glow up.
+For this project, there weren't any big challenges due to the lack of coding and complex steps.
+Essentially, the bug works by sensing the surrounding light with a sensor at the bottom.
+If there is light, that signal will go towards the transistor, which is like a switch.
+When there is light, the transistor will make sure that the LEDs do not light up.
+However, if there isn't light, the transistor will send electricity towards the resistors, which reduce the amount of electricity to ensure that the LEDs are not fried.
+And as electricity goes through the resistors and towards the LEDs, the LEDs then illuminate.

 # explanation stuff
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together